 What the Microsoft Exchange Server Exploit Means for Companies

 More dangerously, once Hafnium’s efforts were exposed, the zero-days exploits went public and could be found through external scanning of systems.
 As a result, less sophisticated, opportunistic threat actors could take advantage of still vulnerable Exchange servers.
-Exploited companies need to take action immediately to prevent these follow-on threat actors from causing significant damage and disruption to countless networks.
+Exploited companies need to take action immediately to prevent these follow-on threat actors from causing significant damage and disruption to networks.

 What is the impact?